 I quite enjoyed the friendly and enthusiastic narrators / footnotes and the ensemble cast were all very good.
 I found it a little odd that Matt Kirk, one of the studio clubs more solid actors, didn't get more lines.

-Even the aformentioned Stephen Briggs took a step back and fufilled the physical personification of Death.
-With Mike Macdonald providing Death's suitable deep and cavonous voice.
+Even the aforementioned Stephen Briggs took a step back and fulfilled the physical personification of Death.
+With Mike Macdonald providing Death's suitable deep and cavernous voice.

 So, in conclusion a solid production just not one of their best.